LBJ-Wade/ISW_21cm_hh/README.md

 ## How to run

 * `run_fisher.py`: choose between CMB and 21cm and also condition for Yp.
-Result (fisher matrix and constraints of cosmological parameters) will be saved in `result` folder.
+Results (fisher matrix and constraints of cosmological parameters) will be saved in `result` folder.